Processing of architectural photographs. How to Create an Architectural Sketch Effect in Adobe Photoshop

 • Preservation new version finished image in Photoshop PSD format

-• Resizing for intended use, for example up to 900px for 500px.com
+• Resizing to suit the intended use, for example up to 900 pixels for 500px.com

 • Convert to color space sRGB and 8bit color depth

-• Save in JPEG format.
-Don't forget to prefix "900px" to the file name for easier searching later.
+• Saving in JPEG format.
+Don't forget to prefix "900px" to the file name to make it easier to find later.

 Manual layer blending

-First, put your differently exposed frames into one project as layers.
-You can do it automatically through the menu File - Scripts - Load Files on Stack(File > Scripts > Load Files Into A Stack).
+First, place your differently exposed footage into one project as layers.
+You can do this automatically through the menu File - Scripts - Load files into stack(File > Scripts > Load Files Into A Stack).

-Many Photoshop users are intimidated by using masks, selections, and the like, but it's actually quite simple.
+Many Photoshop users are afraid of using masks, selections, etc., but it's actually quite simple.
 I will show!

-Choose a selection tool of your choice.
-I used the Quick Selection tool marked on the left side of the picture.
-Then, to add a selection, press , and to remove - .
-As you can see, I've highlighted the correctly exposed dome of the Canary Wharf tube station.
+Choose the selection tool of your choice.
+I used the Quick Selection tool, marked on the left in the picture.
+Then press to add a selection and to remove it.
+As you can see, I have highlighted the correctly exposed dome of Canary Wharf tube station.

-This selection is very jagged and it would be better if we make it smoother and more elegant.
-To do this, click on the button "Refine Edge"(Refine Edge), also marked at the top of the picture above.
+This selection is very uneven and it will be better if we make it smoother and more elegant.
+To do this, click on the button "Refine edge"(Refine Edge), also marked at the top of the picture above.

-The red mask is very handy for viewing the selected and unselected, but you need to enable this option.
-Click on the drop down menu "View"(View) at the top of the dialog "Edge Refinement" and choose "Overlay"(Overlay).
+The red mask is very useful for viewing what is selected and not selected, but you need to enable this option.
+Click on the drop down menu "View"(View) at the top of the dialog "Edge Refinement" and select "Overlay"(Overlay).

-We use the brush (Refine Radius Tool brush) indicated on the left.
-It will draw the edge of the selection and Photoshop will refine the boundaries of what should and shouldn't be selected.
+We use the Refine Radius Tool brush indicated on the left.
+This will draw the edge of the selection and Photoshop will refine the boundaries of what should and should not be selected.

-Increase brush size in option "Size"(Size) and generously "paint over" the space near the border.
-Walk along all borders!
+Increase the brush size in the option "Size"(Size) and generously “paint over” the space near the border.
+Walk along all the borders!

 The edge of the mask looks much more gradient now!
 Click OK to save this selection.